What is it?

 Standard Consultation - kinesiology: $170 inc GST (approximately 60 mins - please allow for 90 mins)

 A full kinesiology session.

 Initial Consultation - kinesiology: $190 inc GST (approximately 90 mins - please allow for 120 mins)

 A full kinesiology session and a small extra charge to cover taking a full and comprehensive health and lifestyle history.

 Long Consultations are available by special arrangement.
 The fee will be agreed prior to booking the consultation.
 Please contact me if you feel you will need more than a standard consultation to cover all that you'd like to address.

-These rates are current as at 1 September 2017 and are subject to change.
+These rates are current as at 1 July 2019 and may be subject to change without notice.